Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: MOTIVATION AND PRELIMINARIES

 \subsection{Model Attention}

-In this work, we use {\em model attention} to refer to the importance of different tokens in a NL description to the generated code.
+In this work, we use {\em model attention} to refer to how important a token in a natural language task description is considered by an LLM during code generation.
 It implies which parts of the input the model ``attends'' to during code generation.
 This idea resembles {\em feature importance}~\cite{hooker2018evaluating}, {\em saliency map}~\cite{niebur2007saliency}, and {\em feature attribution}~\cite{molnar2020interpretable} in the XAI literature.
-Below we describe three kinds of attention calculation methods from the XAI literature.
+We describe three kinds of model attention calculation methods as follows.

-\subsubsection{Self-attention-based Methods}
+\subsubsection{Self-attention-based Methods.}

-Transformer-based language models often adopt a self-attention mechanism to account for long-term dependency in text data.
-Thus, the most straightforward way to compute model attention is to leverage the self-attention scores from a transformer-based model~\cite{clark2019does, galassi2020attention, li2016understanding, vashishth2019attention}.
-However, a challenge here is to decide on a proper way to aggregate the self-attentions from different attention heads in different attention layers.
-For example, GPT-3 has 96 attention layers, each with 96 attention heads.
-Different heads often attend to different parts of the input.
-For instance, Figure~\ref{fig:attention_matrix} shows the self-attention scores at the first layers of two different attention heads in CodeGen~\cite{nijkamp2022codegen} when generating two different tokens.
-Several recent works have either summed the attention from all transformer layers~\cite{zhang2022does} or extracted lexical attention from the first transformer layer~\cite{zeng2022extensive}.
-However, to the best of our knowledge, there are no standards for aggregating self-attention scores.
+The self-attention mechanism allows transformers to weigh the importance of different parts of the input when making predictions.
+By focusing on the most relevant tokens with the highest self-attention scores, the transformers can make better predictions by capturing relationships and dependencies in the input.

+An LLM includes multiple \textit{transformer layers}, each of which includes multiple \textit{attention heads}.
+These attention heads independently calculate self-attention scores between different input tokens.
+Therefore, a transformer model could have multiple sources of model attention from different transformer layers and different attention heads in each layer.
+For example, Figure~\ref{fig:attention_matrix} shows the self-attention scores of the first three attention heads of the first transformer layer in CodeGen-2.7B when generating token \textit{``numbers''} from input sequence \textit{``Return the max between two''}.
+The self-attention scores calculated by different attention heads differ for the same token.
+Different heads represent different kinds of ``focus'' from the model.

+To calculate model attention on the input sequence, vectors of self-attention scores from different attention layers and different attention heads in each layer need to be aggregated into a single vector to represent the overall importance of each input token to the model prediction.
+However, although self-attention scores have been generally used as model attention~\cite{clark2019does, galassi2020attention, li2016understanding, vashishth2019attention}, there is still no consensus on how to aggregate self-attention scores from different layers and attention heads.
+For example, some studies sum up the attention scores attention from all transformer layers and all attention heads in each layer~\cite{zhang2022does} as the final attention scores.
+These studies argue that this summation strategy can capture long-distance token relationships.
+Some other studies only use the attention scores from the first transformer layer and argue that the first layer captures lexical-level dependencies~\cite{zeng2022extensive, bensemann2022eye}.